yichending01/Poker-Primer/README.md

 # Poker Primer

 **Poker Primer** is a website designed to help beginner poker players sharpen their skills through interactive drills and tools.
-Selected as one of 12 projects to receive a grant at the **2024 UChicago Tech Showcase**, Poker Primer continues to evolve with exciting new features as I dive deeper into both poker and web development.
+After winning **1st Place** at the **2024 UChicago Tech Showcase**, Poker Primer continues to evolve with exciting new features as I dive deeper into both poker and web development.
 Check it out at [https://www.pokerprimer.net/](https://www.pokerprimer.net/)!

 ## Current Features
 - **Interactive Drills**